deathbeds/importnb/README.md

 ## basic example
 use `importnb`'s  `Notebook` finder and loader to import notebooks as modules

-    # with the new pai
+    # with the new api
     from importnb import imports
     with imports("ipynb"):
         import Untitled